-Don’t let fresh cilantro go to waste due to improper storage.
-Here’s how to save it.
+Tired of sad soggy herbs in the veggie drawer?
+Don’t let cilantro go to waste due to improper storage.
+Learn how to keep cilantro fresh.

 When you’ve got a serious salsa craving, there’s nothing worse than reaching into the fridge for the cilantro and finding a brown, gummy mass of something that once bore the name of that wonderful culinary herb.
 Cilantro, an ingredient that adds wonderful freshness and zip to both Mexican and Asian cuisine, can wilt pretty quickly.